Intermediary Liability

 1. Intermediary Liability for Online Defamation

-Unlike in the U.S., where Section 230 of the Communications Decency Act shields platforms from liability for user posts, there is no direct equivalent of Section 230 in Nigeria, meaning platforms could be treated as “publishers” by the courts.
+Unlike in the U.S., where Section 230 of the Communications Decency Act shields tech platforms from liability for user posts, there is no direct equivalent of Section 230 in Nigeria, meaning platforms could be treated as “publishers” by Nigerian courts.
 This means platforms may be fully liable for defamatory content posted by users.
 Generally, Nigeria follows common law defamation principles rooted in English law.
-While platforms may try to rely on the defense of “innocent dissemination,” this legal principle isn’t well-established in Nigerian courts.
-To succeed with this defense, a platform must prove:
+While platforms may try to rely on the defense of “innocent dissemination,” this legal principle isn’t well-established in Nigerian courts, although it remains a plausible to mitigate platform liability.
+To succeed with this defense, a tech platform must show that (a) it was not the author, editor, or publisher of the defamatory content (b) it took reasonable care regarding the publication of that content; and (c) It did not know, nor had reason to believe, the content was defamatory.

 Platforms may also be able to limit liability for online defamation under the Defamation Law of Lagos State, a state law which is not federally applicable.
-Accordingly, this statutory defence is only applicable is the cause of action arose within Lagos State.
+Accordingly, this statutory defence is only applicable if the cause of action arose within Lagos State.
 To rely on this defense, a platform must be able to show that, it did not author the defamatory content and that it took steps to take remedial steps after if was notified of the infringing content by a claimant.
-It is important to note that the relevant provisions under the Defamation Law of Lagos State are yet to be tested in Lagos State.
+It is important to note that the relevant provisions under the Defamation Law of Lagos State are yet to be tested in court.
 Accordingly, the position of the law is largely unsettled especially as it relates to the ability to maintain a common law action alongside a claim or defence based on the Defamation Law of Lagos.

-1. Intermediary Liability for Censorship Decisions
+2. Intermediary Liability for Censorship Decisions

-1. Intermediary Liability for Copyright Infringement
+3. Intermediary Liability for Copyright Infringement

 • Have no actual knowledge of the infringing content or are unaware of obvious signs of infringement.